Madagascan Bat Guano

 While nitrogen is important during the cannabis plant’s vegetative growth stage and it always likes good levels of potassium, our guano provides that abundance of organic phosphate which cannabis loves during and toward the end of its flowering period.
 Phosphate is also important for root development at the beginning of the plant’s life-cycle.

-Critically important when growing organically with Madagascan Bat guano is that the phosphate is in a form very highly accessible to beneficial mycorrhizal fungi which should be utilised in symbiosis.
+Critically important when growing organically with bat guano is that the phosphate is in a form very highly accessible to beneficial mycorrhizal fungi which should be utilised in symbiosis.

-Use Madagascan Bat guano as an amendment when first preparing your soil at the rate of 1 tablespoon (15 mls) per litre of soil.
+Use it as an amendment when first preparing your soil at the rate of 1 tablespoon (15 mls) per litre of soil.
 (Use more if you like, it won’t burn the plants like a chemical fertiliser.
 Some internet sources recommend double this amount.)
 Use a purchased “super-soil” or put together your own soil combination.

 An excellent soil mix is 4 parts good quality potting soil to 1 part fresh vermi-compost (or substitute normal compost if you really can’t get vermi-compost), 1 part composted manure (chicken litter pellets are widely available but any well composted manure will do) 2 parts coco coir (well washed) and 1 part perlite or vermiculite.